hyperspy/hyperspy/doc/user_guide/visualisation.rst

 -------------------------------

-Spectra or line profile can be plotted interactively on the same figure using the :py:func:`~.api.plot.plot_spectra` function.
-For example, profiles obtained from different Signal2D using the :py:class:`~.roi.Line2DROI` ROI can be plotted interactively:
+Spectra or line profile can be plotted interactively on the same figure using the :func:`~.api.plot.plot_spectra` function.
+For example, profiles obtained from different Signal2D using the :class:`~.roi.Line2DROI` ROI can be plotted interactively:

 .. code-block:: python